 Using laboratory experiments, we investigate how preferences for honesty affect people’s actions in games utilizing two variations of the well-known game Traveler’s Dilemma.
 In these games, two players simultaneously make a reimbursement claim for a damaged product.
 A player’s reimbursement amount depends only on the two claims and not the actual price of the product.
 In the treatment Regular, the unique equilibrium is for both players to make the lowest possible claim, independent of the price.
 In the treatment Upward, the unique equilibrium, which is dominance solvable, is for both players to make the highest possible claim.
 We find that subject choice of claims is much higher than the equilibrium in Regular and somewhat lower than the equilibrium in Upward.
 In both treatments, subjects’ choices are affected by the price, when the price of the product is known to them.
 Even when it is a dominant strategy to report the maximum possible claim, 60% of the subjects’ claims are affected by the price.
 Hence, the claims depending on price cannot be completely explained by price affecting the beliefs regarding the other player’s actions, suggesting a sizable preference for honesty.
 Nonetheless, the impact of the price on claims is greater in the treatment Regular, where the best response claim depends on a player’s beliefs about the other player’s claim---strategic considerations do increase the apparent preference for honesty.
 Based on subjects’ claims under different prices, we characterize them in categories such as honest, strategic, low claimer, or high claimer.
 Subjects characterized as honest make a higher payoff when a price is mentioned relative to when no price is mentioned even though they make the same average claim in either case, in the treatment Regular.
 Preference for honesty leads to better coordination among players in games where optimal strategy depends on players’ beliefs about other players’ actions.

-Early Childhood Exposure to Cyclones and Educational Delays in India, with Boubacar Diop, Martino Pelli and Jeanne Tschopp.
+Childhood Exposure to Storms and Long-Term Educational Attainments in India, with Boubacar Diop, Martino Pelli and Jeanne Tschopp.